While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 Undergraduate degrees offered by the College of Creative Arts are a BA in Interactive Media studies and an MFA in Experience Design.
 Video gaming college students can also choose from several Tracks such as Game Studies, Interactive Business, Design, Development, and Arts & Interaction.
 A Minor and Graduate Certificate are also available.

 Bradley University makes a home to nearly six thousand students and offers 130 programs across a graduate school and five schools, including one of the top video game design colleges.
 The Department of Interactive Media is responsible for establishing several Minors and Majors that will interest future developers.

 These degrees include a Minor, Minor in Interactive Media, a Major in Game Design, a Major in Animation, and a BS in Interactive Media with a Concentration in Game Design.
 If you’re primarily interested in animation, head over to our list of excellent animation college programs.

 Laguna College of Art and Design

-Laguna College of Art and Design is a small school making home to only 500 students and less than a dozen programs.
+Laguna College of Art and Design is a small college for gaming making home to only 500 students and less than a dozen programs.
 Undergraduates can earn a BFA with an Emphasis in either 3D Character, 3D Environment, or Art.